83/100 Featuring a house in Canterbury, a property in Derby, and an end of terrace in Doncaster. (R)

 15/15 John Craven and Jules Hudson reach Cornwall where they attempt the Cornish language.
 (R)

-With four mouth-watering recipes and some ideas from champion chocolatier William Curley.
+1/8 With four mouthwatering recipes and some ideas from champion chocolatier William Curley.
 (R)

 6/12 David Attenborough looks at how animals build their homes.
 (R)

 20/26 Interesting finds include a finger exerciser and a costume worn by Yul Brynner.
 (R)

 103/155 Jeremy Vine hosts a general knowledge quiz featuring the country's top quiz champions.
 (R)